 Backpacking packs for hiking will come in a variety of sizes.
-In this roundup, we include the trekking options from 35 litres to 60-litre in volume.
+In this roundup, we include the trekking options from 28 litres to 60 litres in volume.

 The size depends on your needs of course.
 If you’re trekking between huts or hostels, especially in warmer weather, a 35-litre backpack will be plenty.
 The 35L packs reviewed below were perfect for a hostel-to-hostel walk in the Brecon Beacons for example.

-For those who like backpacking with a bit more comfort, or in colder months when you need a heftier sleeping bag, something between 35 and 55 litres should be right.
+For those who like backpacking with a bit more comfort, or in colder months when you need a heftier sleeping bag and sleeping mat, something between 35 and 55 litres should be right.
 Anywhere beyond that and frankly, you’ve got too much stuff for an enjoyable multi-day trekking trip.
 Then, anything over 55L should suit anyone heading into areas of wilderness for long periods of time – when there’s little chance of resupplying and you have to carry everything you need in with you.

 Once you’ve decided on the size, the next consideration, and the one that you should prioritise above all else, is the comfort.
 The backpack is going to essentially be your home for a few days; it’s going to get heavy, it’s going to get annoying.
 It must be comfortable.
 And the only way to test that is to try it on.